Contents

 Defining SEO

-SEO involves enhancing a website’s design and content to increase its presence in search results on Google, Bing, and other search engines when people look for products or services related to the business.
+SEO involves enhancing a website’s design and content to increase its presence in search results on search engines (Google, Bing, and more) when people look for products or services related to the business.
 SEO aims to enhance the organic (non-paid) search engine results, making the site more attractive to users and search engines.
 By aligning website content with what search engines are looking for, SEO helps businesses connect with customers searching for what they offer.

 Importance of SEO in the Digital Age